John Lomax III

-John Lomax III (born August 20, 1944) is an American journalist, music distributor and manager who has worked with many country music and folk music musicians, such as Townes Van Zandt, Steve Earle, David Schnaufer, The Cactus Brothers, Kasey Chambers and many others.
-In 2010, Lomax was recognized for his work sharing country music with the Jo Walker-Meador International Award by the Country Music Association.
+John Lomax III (born August 20, 1944) is an American journalist, music distributor, and manager who has worked with many country music and folk music musicians, such as Townes Van Zandt, Steve Earle, David Schnaufer, The Cactus Brothers, Kasey Chambers, and others.
+In 2010, Lomax received Country Music Association's Jo Walker-Meador International Award for marketing country music outside the United States.

 Biography

-John Lomax III was born on August 20, 1944 in Geneva, New York.
-Shortly after he was born, the Lomax family moved to Houston, TX, where he spent his childhood.
+John Lomax III was born on August 20, 1944, in Geneva, New York.
+Shortly after he was born, the Lomax family moved to Houston, Texas, where he spent his childhood.
 Lomax attended West University Elementary, Pershing Junior High, and Lamar High School.
 After Lomax graduated from high school in 1962, he headed to University of Texas at Austin to study history.
 He graduated with a B.A. in 1967 and a MS in Library Science in 1970.